netherby/bakewrangler-doc/objects.rst

 Objects
 =======

-The *Objects* node role is to contain lists of objects and collections which are used by the :doc:`Mesh </mesh>` nodes input sockets. *Objects* nodes can also be chained together.
+The *Objects* nodes role is to contain lists of objects and collections which are used by the :doc:`Mesh </mesh>` nodes input sockets. *Objects* nodes can also be chained together.